Give or Take a Million: Reception

 Tom Fox of Starburst magazine rates "Give or Take a Million" two out of five, calling the story "flabby" and overly sentimental.
 Sean Bassett of Screen Rant praises the episode for its "especially charming" plot and "endearingly sweet moments".

 Alan Barnes and Marcus Hearn both point out that the series finale is the only episode in which International Rescue do not perform any rescues.
 Barnes compares "Give or Take a Million" to the Stingray episode "A Christmas to Remember", which sees the main characters of that series hosting an orphan boy for Christmas.
 Hearn writes that "Give or Take a Million" shows how Thunderbirds "was successfully experimenting with its format right until the end", describing the episode as a "whimsical entry".
 He considers the bank robbery scenes suspensefully directed and calls the snowfall ending a "suitably sentimental farewell".

 Commenting on the closing scene, Ian Haywood writes that the artificial snowfall created by Brains reflects the status of Tracy Island as "a perfect 'false self', a brilliantly simulated natural paradise" from which true nature has been exiled.
 He interprets this banishment as part of a broader conflict, evident in several episodes, between "masculine" science and "maternal" nature, equating the absence of nature to the Tracy brothers' lack of a mother figure.

+In her 1991 autobiography, Sylvia Anderson wrote that Alan Pattillo "provides the human touch for" the Tracy family readying for Christmas.